Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

 Reference: https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy#via-docker-image

+To use the proxy-tool in your test pass this option in cli `--test-proxy http://localhost:5000`(Make sure the port is same as what you have used to run the `docker run` command).

 Sample command(using storage-blob perf tests as example (Core-v1)!)

 > npm run perf-test:node -- StorageBlobDownloadTest --warmup 2 --duration 7 --iterations 2 --test-proxy http://localhost:5000